 \paragraph{Our Contributions} As argued above, this goal is not achievable by a straightforward extension of current approaches.
 The two principal algorithms for HDs are inherently unsuited for parallelisation while the parallel algorithm for GHDs fundamentally relies on the fact that GHDs are unrooted.
-Instead, we develop new theoretical machinery which will allow us to construct HDs in an arbitrary order instead of being limited to strict top-down or bottom-up.
-This machinery then allows us to build on some of they key ideas of \balgo while avoiding the complexity of GHDs.
+We therefore develop a new theoretical machinery which will allow us to construct HDs in an arbitrary order instead of being limited to a strict top-down or bottom-up construction of the HD.
+This machinery then allows us to build on some of the ideas of \balgo while avoiding the complexity of GHDs.
 Experimental evaluation demonstrates that the resulting algorithm combines the best of both worlds by scaling effectively with an increase of parallel threads while avoiding the exponential overhead of GHD computation.
-The contributions of this paper can be summarised as follows: \begin{itemize} \item We develop a new theoretical framework of extended hypergraphs and their balanced separation.
-In particular, we show that extended hypergraphs always have balanced separators.
-To actually find such balanced separators, it is crucial to apply a novel approach that determines pairs of parent and child nodes of an HD (rather than a single node) at a time. \item Based on these new results we propose a novel parallel algorithm \logk.
-The algorithm searches for potential balanced separators at arbitrary positions in a potential HD.
-We argue that our algorithm is well-suited for parallelisation, in particular we prove that a logarithmic bound on the recursion depth. \item We make a number of novel combinatorial observations on HDs and explain their potential uses for the optimisation of HD algorithms.
-Moreover, we create a parallelised reference implementation of \logk with all of the proposed optimisations. \item We compare the performance of \logk to \detk and \hdsmt through experiments over the HyperBench benchmark~\cite{DBLP:conf/pods/FischlGLP19}.
-We observe significant speedups over the state of the art on hard instances using natural hybridisation techniques. \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item We develop a new theoretical framework of extended hypergraphs and their balanced separation, and we show that extended hypergraphs always have a balanced separator.
+To actually find such balanced separators, it is crucial to apply a novel approach that determines pairs of parent and child nodes of an HD (rather than a single node) at a time. \item Based on these new results we propose a novel algorithm \logk, which searches for balanced separators at arbitrary positions in a potential HD.
+We argue that our algorithm is well-suited for parallelisation, in particular we prove a logarithmic upper bound on the recursion depth. \item We identify a number of further optimisations of our basic algorithm and we incorporate them into a parallelised reference implementation of \logk. \item We compare the performance of \logk to \detk and \hdsmt through experiments over the HyperBench benchmark~\cite{10.1145/3440015}.
+We observe that \logk outperforms the state-of-the-art significantly.
+Furthermore, we experimentally verify the parallel scaling behaviour of \logk. \end{itemize}